emlez/emlez/README.md

 # ✌🏼 Hey!
-This is Emilio Sánchez
+I'm Emilio Sánchez

 ![header.png](https://user-images.githubusercontent.com/64607766/162589391-29dd28c8-9e24-4099-a9e8-63db27d5bc2a.png)

 💻 I'm a **Front End Developer specialized in ecommerce with JavaScript & React.js**

-🔰 Always interested in opportunities that allow me to grow personally and professionally, help others, and build a community around learning.
+✨ Always interested in opportunities that allow me to grow personally and professionally, help others, and build a community around learning.

-🏁 **2022 Goals**: [Continue my own blog](https://emlez.netlify.app/blog/), learn more about TypeScript and Next.js as I build with them!
+🏁 **2023 Goals**: Become a Software Engineer by mastering the fundamentals of Computer Science and building a portfolio of projects with React.js.

 🥇 **Certificates**: Almost every badge below redirects to a [certificate for every technology I've learned](https://platzi.com/p/emlez/)